mxmeinhold/JoshsContracts/README.md

 Any and all arbitration will be directed to the parties: Joshua Ehling and Devin Matté.
 Responses to breach cases must first affirm proper exhaustion of remedies before hearing appeal.

+# Contractual Changes
+Any and all changes to this contract must be approved by either Joshua Ehling or Devin Matté.

 # Forbearance
 ## I. General Video Game Ban
 Jeffrey is hereby banned from playing any and all video games, unless otherwise stated within this document.